ClearcodeHQ/golf/README.md

 ### Rules

-1. Every line has ended with `\n`
+1. Every line ends with `\n`
-2. Only 1 file
+2. The solution should consist of only 1 file
-3. Without another scripts (online/from disk) and libs (stdlib allowed)
+3. Other scripts (online/from disk) and libs are not allowed (except stdlib)
-4. Every char(expect space) start with code of color
+4. Every char (expect space) starts with code of color (see technicals above)
 5. Arguments are always positive integers

 ## Test